idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### Performance Reveiws: Calibrations PSC, OLR, Connections

-[Performance reviews](https://imwrightshardcode.com/2021/06/discussing-rewards-for-people/) exist at most companies, and for good reason they:
+[Performance reviews](https://imwrightshardcode.com/2021/06/discussing-rewards-for-people/) exist at most companies (I've been through Connects at MSFT, OLR at AMZN and PSC at FB), and for good reason they:

 - Ensure performance is evaluated consistently.
 - Provide forced feedback.